 Home to historically and visually beautiful cast-iron structures, virtually all of SoHo is part of the SoHo–Cast Iron Historic District, which was made a Historic National Landmark in 1978.
 This area consists of 500+ buildings across 26 blocks, along with side streets that are paved with a quarried stone known as Belgian block.
 In the 1960s, many artists began moving into the abandoned warehouses and factories that peppered the neighborhood.
 Gentrification started to creep in during the 1980s, leading to renovated living spaces, art galleries, restaurants, stores, and more.
 These days most residences are loft spaces, co-ops, and walk-ups, which command high prices.
-They now represent some of the most desirable residences in New York City.Call Now
+They now represent some of the most desirable residences in New York City.Call For a Quote

 Culture And People